-Last Friday I was privileged to spend an hour with Sonia Del Re, a curator from Canada’s National Gallery.
-She led a group of Winnipeg Art Gallery staff and volunteers through our new Chagall exhibit Daphnis and Chloé.
-Sonia Del Re organized the exhibit which features 42 lithographs created by Marc Chagall to illustrate a romantic Greek fable by the writer Longus.
+I was privileged to spend an hour with Sonia Del Re, a curator from Canada’s National Gallery as she led a group through the Chagall exhibit Daphnis and Chloé at the Winnipeg Art Gallery.
+Sonia organized the exhibit which features 42 lithographs created by Marc Chagall to illustrate a romantic Greek fable by the writer Longus.

 Many people think Chagall’s illustrations for Daphnis and Chloé are the greatest example of printmaking in the history of art.

-Through an ongoing agreement with the National Gallery, the Winnipeg Art Gallery has been able to arrange to have these stunning Chagall lithographs in our city from May 28th to September 11th.
+Through an ongoing agreement with the National Gallery, the Winnipeg Art Gallery arranged to have these stunning Chagall lithographs in our city.
 They are well worth visiting.